cake-lab/MultiFlow/client/testing/README.md

 - The script sends small POSTs with raw H.264 byte chunks; ensure the receiver can handle this framing and `Camera-ID` header.
 - Timeouts on network requests are short (to avoid blocking on a slow server) and exceptions during POST are ignored so streams continue.

-Contact
-- If you need changes (different encoding, larger chunking, authentication), edit `client/testing/testclient.py` or open an issue in the repo.